Rediscovery of a repressed useful and medicinal plant

 Cottonized hemp fibers instead of cotton

 The real domain of the Glärnisch Textil cooperative is the textile fibers and the yarns, cloths and fashionable and technical articles made from them.
-For this purpose, the straw from the stems is used, which remain after the flowers and fruits of the hemp have been obtained.
+For this purpose, the straw from the stems is used, which is called winter hemp.
 The replacement of cotton with hemp fibers opens up enormous ecological potential.

 Medical hemp: cbd is recognized